Runcorn: Medieval

-Following the Norman conquest, Runcorn was not mentioned in the 1086 Domesday survey, although surrounding settlements were.
-William the Conqueror granted the earldom of Chester to Hugh d'Avranches who granted the barony of Halton to Nigel.
+Following the Norman Conquest, Runcorn was not mentioned in the 1086 Domesday survey, although surrounding settlements were.
+William the Conqueror granted the earldom of Chester to Hugh d'Avranches, who granted the barony of Halton to Nigel of Cotentin.
 It is likely that Nigel erected a motte and bailey castle on Halton Hill in the 1070s.

-In 1115, Nigel's son, William Fitznigel, founded an Augustinian Priory at Runcorn.
+In 1115, Nigel's son, William fitz Nigel, founded an Augustinian priory at Runcorn.
 In 1134, the priory was moved to Norton, about 3+1/2 mi away.
 In 1391, the priory was raised to the higher status of abbey.
 In 1536, the monastery was dissolved, and around nine years later, the buildings and some of the monastic lands were sold to Sir Richard Brooke who converted the habitable part of the abbey into a house.

 In 1565, Rocksavage, an Elizabethan Hall, was constructed for Sir John Savage in Clifton, now part of Runcorn.

 English Civil War

 During the Civil War, Halton Castle was held for the Royalists by John Savage, 2nd Earl Rivers, the Steward of Halton.
 It fell twice to Parliamentarian Roundheads.
-The first siege was led by Sir William Brereton in 1643; the second was during the following year.
+The first siege was led by Sir William Brereton in 1643; the second was in 1644.
 Following this, a "Council of War" was held in Warrington in 1646 at which it was decided that the castle should be slighted.

-In 1656, Runcorn was described as being "nothing but a fair parish church, a parsonage and a few scattered tenements".
+In 1656, Runcorn was described as "nothing but a fair parish church, a parsonage and a few scattered tenements".
 And so it remained for over a century, an isolated and poor hamlet.
 The only through traffic used the ferry which crossed from Runcorn to the north bank of the River Mersey.